Lawrence Bacow: Harvard University

-In 2019, Bacow wrote U.S. Secretary of State Mike Pompeo and Acting Secretary of Homeland Security Kevin McAleenan, expressing his view that international scholars and individuals who entered the U.S. illegally at a young age and been provided various protections under DACA should not be subject to deportation and should be given U.S. work permits.
+In 2019, Bacow wrote to U.S. Secretary of State Mike Pompeo and Acting Secretary of Homeland Security Kevin McAleenan, expressing his view that international scholars and individuals who entered the U.S. illegally at a young age and been provided various protections under DACA should not be subject to deportation and should be given U.S. work permits.
 He praised the Supreme Court's decision to reinstate DACA in Department of Homeland Security v.
 Regents of the University of California, and, alongside MIT President Leo Rafael Reif, led Harvard's successful legal challenge to Immigration and Customs Enforcement guidance issued in July 2020 that would have forbidden international students from staying in the country if they were taking online courses.

 In late 2019, Bacow established the Initiative on Harvard and the Legacy of Slavery with the goal to better understand the institution's ties to slavery and how it benefited from the Atlantic slave trade, and to establish events and activities to help others at Harvard understand slavery's historical impact.
 In June 2020, he announced the appointment of the university's first Chief Diversity and Inclusion Officer, Sherri Charleston.
+The same year, his involvement in the denial of tenure of LatinX department founder Lorgia García Peña due to their on-campus activism against institutional racism and other matters was the subject of an article in The New Yorker.

 Bacow has called climate change "the most consequential threat facing humanity".
 In April 2020, he announced that investments in Harvard's endowment would be greenhouse gas-neutral by 2050.
 In September 2021, he announced that the endowment would no longer make new direct investments in the fossil fuel industry, and that its legacy indirect investments were in what he called "runoff mode".
 The university pledged to make all campus activities fossil fuel-neutral by 2026 and eliminate fossil fuel use entirely by 2050.
 In September 2021, Bacow appointed Harvard's first Vice Provost for Climate and Sustainability, James Stock.

 Bacow has defended Harvard's position in Students for Fair Admissions vs. Harvard, a case the Supreme Court agreed to hear in January 2022, that the university should be permitted to consider race as a factor in its process of considering applicants for admission.
 In a statement about the case, Bacow said: